nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command:**<br>

-All statistic commands are calculated based on your currently displayed list.<br>
+All statistic commands are calculated based on the list currently displayed in your address book.<br>
 If you enter `find available` before `stats avail`, the resulting statistic will show that all listed fosterers are available.
 Hence, please ensure that the current list is the list you want your statistics to be calculated from.<br>

 ![Stats](images/screenshots/StatsAllAvail.png)